ZorikovPasha/React-Loft-Mebel/README.md

 - [x] productcard should display colors in select (did in a row)
 - [x] product shoul be added to cart with colors
 - [ ] should refactor styles
+- [x] getOrders is not being used?
+- [x] after making order it is not dissappearing from cart
+- [ ] profile i can only send after filling in all fields
+- [x] should redirect to orders when making order
+- [ ] should show snackbars when error is occured
+- [ ] profile request should not be sent if there is no changes
+- [ ] should add feature to cancel order